 Only health departments and physicians licensed in Georgia can obtain blank immunization certificates (Form 3231).
 Take your child's personal immunization record to a health department or Georgia physician and they can complete the form and give any required vaccines.

 After my child is enrolled in school, does he need to give the school a new immunization certificate (Form 3231) every time he gets another shot?

-No. Form 3231 is only required the first time the child enters a school in Georgia, regardless of what age he is at enrollment.
+No. Form 3231 is only required the first time the child enters a school in Georgia, regardless of what age the child is at enrollment.
 Once the form has been designated as "Complete for School," additional forms are not needed if the child received a Td booster, for instance.
-If the form has been marked with a "Date of Expiration" because he is in the process of completing the required immunizations, then he will need to submit a new form to the school after each shot, until he is finally designated "Complete for School."
+If the form has been marked with a "Date of Expiration" because the child is in the process of completing the required immunizations, then the child will need to submit a new form to the school after each shot, until the child is finally designated "Complete for School."

 Do I need to have a copy of my child's immunizations?
 This is on file at my doctor's office, plus the school has this information.

 Yes, having a personal immunization record is very important.
 Records can be lost, misfiled, or the doctor could retire and then records become unattainable.
 There are a number of times in a person's life when immunization records become important: registering for college, regardless of age; joining the military; or traveling abroad, to name a few.
 You should take your child's immunization record with you on every visit to the clinic or doctor's office and be sure to get it updated if immunizations are administered.
 Also, ask your doctor to enter your child’s shot record into GRITS.